 My husband is my partner.
 He is my equal.
 We might not always do things the same way, because we are not the same person.
 What’s important is that we work together to accomplish the main goal, which is a happy, healthy family (and a house that isn’t covered in pureed green beans, chicken nugget casualties, and mandarin orange syrup).
 I don’t want to boss my husband around.
 I certainly don’t want him to think that his purpose is to help me out, because it’s not.
 His purpose is to be a father and my partner.
 And kill bugs.

-So next time my husband leaves his clean, dry laundry in the dryer for six days, instead of asking him to “help me out” and fold it so that I can wash the kids’ clothes, I’ll just tell him to get his shit out of my way.
+So next time his clean, dry laundry is left in the dryer for six days, instead of asking my husband for help by folding it so that I can wash the kids’ clothes, I’ll just tell him to get his shit out of my way.